kubernetes-sigs/gateway-api/site-src/guides/implementers.md

 acceptable GatewayClasses if they can only reconcile one, or, if they are capable of reconciling multiple GatewayClasses, they may also choose as many as they like.

-If something in the GatewayClass renders it incompatibie (at the time of writing, the only possible reason for this is that there is a pointer to a `paramsRef` object that is not supported by the implementation), then the implementation SHOULD mark the incompatible GatewayClass as not `Accepted`.
+If something in the GatewayClass renders it incompatible (at the time of writing, the only possible reason for this is that there is a pointer to a `paramsRef` object that is not supported by the implementation), then the implementation SHOULD mark the incompatible GatewayClass as not `Accepted`.